chdb-io/chdb-server-bak/README.md

 # chdb-docker
-chDB Docker container for fun and testing.
+chDB Docker container.

 - Flask HTTP API
 - chDB query runner

+### Do not use this
+Use ClickHouse server instead.
+This is just a slow hack for testing.